FreshRSS/documentation/en/docs/developers/03_Backend/05_Extensions.md

 Please note that there is a not a required link between the directory name of the extension and the name of the class inside `extension.php`, but you should follow our best practice:
-If you want to write a `HelloWorld` extension, the directory name should be "xExtension-HelloWorld" and the base class name "HelloExtension".
+If you want to write a `HelloWorld` extension, the directory name should be `xExtension-HelloWorld` and the base class name `HelloWorldExtension`.

 In the file `freshrss/extensions/xExtension-HelloWorld/extension.php` you need the structure:
 ```html